December 30, 2009

 Method:

-3. After an hour, add the vegetables to the pot, adjust the seasoning and add more water if needed.
+3. Adjust the seasoning as needed, and add more water if necessary.

 November 09, 2009